orsonteodoro/gcf2/README.md

 could make it difficult to backtrack the broken package in `/var/log/emerge.log`.

-Reasons of CFIing @system later on in steps 14 and 15 is so that Clang/LLVM is in @world (in step 11) and to not disrupt the bootstrapping process.

 The reasons for emerging @world CFIed 2 times (in steps 13 and 17) with 1 CFIed
 @system emerge (corresponding to step 15) is for CFI violation or init problem(s) discovery.
 The CFI volation is not really isolated in the @system